krruzic/vidscraper/README.md

 iykyk

 # USAGE
-start the program with `npm run start`, it will prompt you for a TV show name.
+start the program with `npm i && npm run start`, it will prompt you for a TV show name.
 Enter one, it will then look it up on IMDB and use the first search result (!!)